Developers-Secrets-Inc/Developers-Secrets/src/api/challenges/hooks/README.md

 - `useFileExplorerStore` - File explorer state
 - `useFooterStore` - Footer panel state

+### Reset Strategies

+- **`resetUIStores()`** - Resets only UI-related stores (for page refreshes)
+- **`resetEditorStores()`** - Resets only editor-related stores (for specific scenarios)
+- **`resetAllStores()`** - Resets all stores completely (for challenge changes)

 ### Integration in `ChallengeProvider`

-The `ChallengeProvider` uses the `useStoreReset` hook and triggers reset on every mount/challenge change for maximum reliability.
+The `ChallengeProvider` uses intelligent detection to determine the appropriate reset strategy:

-### Optimization with `key` prop

-The `ChallengeProvider` in `layout.tsx` uses a `key={challenge.value.id}` prop to force component remounting when challenge changes.
+- Uses `sessionStorage` to track the current challenge ID
+- Differentiates between challenge changes and page refreshes
+- Applies the appropriate reset strategy based on the detected scenario

+### No Forced Remounting

+The system no longer relies on `key` prop remounting, providing better performance and state preservation when appropriate.

 ### Synchronous Reset

-The store reset is now synchronous, eliminating timing issues and allowing direct editor initialization.
+All store resets are synchronous, eliminating timing issues and allowing direct editor initialization.

 ## Affected Stores